 Slice your training into work periods of running at your target pace, and recovery periods where you slow right down, or even walk it off.
 Rinse and repeat for a few rounds, then head home.

-The pace you go and the rest you take will depend on what your goal pace is.
+The pace you go and the rest you take will depend on your goal pace.
 Here are some examples shared by Ed Eyestone, ex-Olympic marathoner and current road racing expert…